ldbc/ldbc_graphalytics_platforms_graphblas/README.md

     ```

     where

     * `GRAPHS_DIR` is the directory of the graphs and the validation data.
 The argument is optional and its default value is `~/graphs`.
     * `MATRICES_DIR` is the directory of the pre-generated matrix files (in Matrix Market format).
 The argument is optional and its default value is `~/matrices`.

-    Edit the rest of the configurations (e.g. graphs to be included in the benchmark) in the `config` directory.
-Also, inspect `config/platform.properties` and check whether the value of `platform.graphblas.num-threads` was set correctly.
+    This script creates a Maven package (`graphalytics-${GRAPHALYTICS_VERSION}-graphblas-${PROJECT_VERSION}.tar.gz`).
+Then, it decopresses the package, initializes a configuration directory `config` (based on the content of the `config-template` directory) and sets default values of the directories (see above) and the number of threads.

-1. Navigate to the directory created by the `init.sh` script:
+2. Navigate to the directory created by the `init.sh` script:

     ```bash
     cd graphalytics-*-graphblas-*/
     ```

+3. Edit the configuration files (e.g. graphs to be included in the benchmark) in the `config` directory.
+Also, inspect `config/platform.properties` and check whether the value of `platform.graphblas.num-threads` was set correctly.

-1. Run the benchmark with the following command:
+4. Run the benchmark with the following command:

     ```bash
     bin/sh/run-benchmark.sh